Shohei Ohtani pitches sharp first inning for Dodgers before driving in 5 runs at the plate

+Ohtani is proceeding deliberately on his way back to longer weekly mound appearances, but the three-time MVP is encouraged by what he's been able to do in two short starts.

+“I do feel like I have to work on some things,” Ohtani said through his interpreter.
+“But at the same time, I do feel like I can perform better, even better than I used to be able to perform at.”

-Ohtani threw 18 pitches against the Washington Nationals at Chavez Ravine, recording 12 strikes with one wild pitch.
+Ohtani threw 18 pitches against Washington, recording 12 strikes with one wild pitch.
 After leadoff hitter CJ Abrams grounded out, Mookie Betts dropped James Wood's popup in the sun, but Ohtani struck out Luis García Jr. and Nathaniel Lowe to end it.

-Ohtani then struck out on seven pitches as the Dodgers’ leadoff hitter against Washington's Michael Soroka in the bottom half of the first.

-He struck out again before his late-game power spree, capped by his 26th homer of the season in the eighth inning.

 Ohtani’s fastball topped out at 98.8 mph after hitting 100 in his first outing, and he finished both of his strikeouts with breaking balls.

+“He was considerably better today, as far as the stuff, the life of the fastball, the command of his pitches,” Dodgers manager Dave Roberts said.
+“Much better, so overall a really good outing.”

-Ohtani allowed two hits and a run while throwing 28 pitches in the first inning Monday against San Diego in his first mound outing since 2023.
+Roberts was referring to improvement since Ohtani's Dodgers mound debut Monday, when he allowed two hits and a run while throwing 28 pitches in an inning against San Diego in his first pitching appearance since 2023 with the Angels.

+“It’s going to be a gradual process,” Ohtani said.
+“I want to see improvements with the quality of the pitches that I’m throwing, and then also increasing the amount of pitches, so it’s going to be gradual.”

+Roberts and Ohtani both said Sunday that the Dodgers don’t have a firm timeline to expand Ohtani’s starts to full length, but he feels increasingly confident in his ability to go longer.
+Roberts said the Dodgers' pregame plan was to use Ohtani for just one inning against Washington, and Betts’ error erased the small possibility of sending Ohtani back out for the second.

+After drawing a walk in the sixth and scoring on Max Muncy's grand slam, he smashed a 101.3 mph ground ball into the right field corner for a bases-clearing triple.
+He added his two-run homer one inning later.

+“Today was good,” Roberts said.
+“Hopefully it quiets the noise a little bit (about) the days that he pitches.”

-Before Ohtani faced Washington, Los Angeles manager Dave Roberts said there's no firm timeline for the right-hander to extend his starts to full length.
-The Dodgers also have made no long-term decisions about how they will handle the day-to-day details of the dual pursuits of baseball’s only serious two-way player in several decades.
+The Dodgers are still determining how they will handle the day-to-day details of the dual pursuits of baseball’s only serious two-way player in several decades.

 Roberts acknowledged that Ohtani could move out of his customary leadoff spot in the Dodgers’ lineup on the days when he pitches, particularly at home.
 While Ohtani has told Roberts he isn't bothered by pitching the first inning and then going straight to the on-deck circle to be the Dodgers’ first batter in the bottom half, Roberts recognizes it’s not ideal.